 This is the second lens I purchased when I got into the Fujifilm system.
 I bought it second hand altogether with my X-Pro2 because the seller gave me a good pack price.
 I must confess I didn’t know much about the reputation of this lens, so this was a total surprise for me when I started to see the great results I got from it.
 It’s quite difficult, for me at least, to explain exactly why this is a unique lens in the Fujinon lineup.
 Many people describe it as “magic” which of course is quite a relative and personal way to describe its character.
 As this is one of the first lenses issued for the X system by Fuji (around 2012 I think) you can find countless reviews of it, quite a lot more technical than this one you are reading now.
 Fujifilm even dedicated a special page and promo video to it last year as it turns out it has become quite a classic one on its own (they even dubbed it “The Original”).
+You can read about the story of this lens in term of requisites.

 By today standards one could call it an “old” lens.
 The fact is that it lacks some technical refinements that will not make it suitable for you if you plan to use for video shooting or fast action photography.
 For that kind of use, auto focus turns out to be too noisy and unreliable.